sebastianruder/NLP-progress/english/intent_detection_slot_filling.md

-# Spoken Language Understanding
+# Intent Detection and Slot Filling
-Spoken Language Understanding is the task of interpreting user commands/queries by extracting the intent and the relevant slots.
+Intent Detection and Slot Filling is the task of interpreting user commands/queries by extracting the intent and the relevant slots.

 Example (from ATIS):
 ```